1969 in music: Summary

-Family released their second album, Family Entertainment, in their native Britain.
-It is their first top 10 album in the United Kingdom, hitting number six.
-"The Weaver's Answer", which opens the record, becomes their most popular song in their concert performances.
-By the end of the year, however, they lose and replace two members, and their first attempt to break through commercially in the United States backfires miserably.
+The UK band Family released their second album, Family Entertainment, their first top 10 album in the United Kingdom, hitting number six, with "The Weaver's Answer" becoming their most popular song in their concert performances.
+By the end of the year, however, their first attempt to break through commercially in the United States had failed miserably.

 Elvis Presley returned to live performances at the International Hotel in Las Vegas; breaking all attendance records in his 57-concert run.
-He also enjoyed great success with his songs "In the Ghetto" and "Suspicious Minds".
+He also enjoyed great success with his singles "In the Ghetto" and "Suspicious Minds".

 The Wendy Carlos album Switched-On Bach was one of the first classical albums to sell 500,000 copies, and helped bring classical music into the popular sphere, as did Mason Williams' "Classical Gas", played on classical guitar, in addition to being accompanied by one of the first successful music videos.
 The composition won three Grammy Awards: Best Instrumental Composition, Best Contemporary-Pop Performance, Instrumental, and Best Instrumental Arrangement.
 In the meantime, German trumpeter Manfred Schoof's free jazz album, European Echoes, a recording of his half-hour free improvisation broadcast on German radio in June 1969, featured international musicians and is regarded as a seminal album in the genre.

-Alexander von Schlippenbach's The Living Music, recorded a couple of months earlier, is also now regarded as a pioneering work.
+After the commercial failure of her last two albums, Cher starred in the film "Chastity" which had a soundtrack album produced by Sonny Bono.
+SHer 6th solo studio album, 3614 Jackson Highway, was also a commercial failure, but was where she first explored blues and soul music, being highly praised by critics for her musical and vocal evolution.

 Chutney music was also first recorded in 1969, in Trinidad and Tobago by Sundar Popo.

 1969 was the last year in which the United States government gave greater financial support, through the National Endowment for the Arts (NEA) "Music Program" to opera than it did to other classical music, and the first year in which it gave any support at all to jazz and folk music.

-New York City Ballet celebrates their 25th anniversary with performances at the David H. Koch Theater Lincoln Center.
+New York City Ballet celebrated their 25th anniversary with performances at the David H. Koch Theater Lincoln Center.